 This is probably one of the worst offenders of beautiful web design, especially among the more creative types.
 Although it is one of the easiest to fix.
 What I’m referring to is the first impressions of your website making it unclear what it is exactly you do or sell.

 A lot of people fall prey to this when designing their logo or even coming up with their brand name.
 Avoid the trap of bombarding your customers with ambiguous photography or text without making it very clear what you are selling.
-You don’t want your readers to guess what exactly it is that you do, because they will find themselves wondering if it is worth their time to continue forward.
+You don’t want your readers to guess what exactly it is that you do because they will find themselves wondering if it is worth their time to continue forward.

 A good test to really drive this point home is to find someone who has not yet heard of your business and see how long it takes them from the moment they land on your homepage to guess what it is you sell.
 This will give you a good idea of what most readers will experience.
-Your page should be quickly scannable with plenty of whitespace to break up text and images.
+Your page should be quickly scannable with plenty of whitespaces to break up text and images.
 Most people read websites in an E or F pattern, meaning from left to right and then down.
-Take this into account when making your website scannable as well as information dense.
+Take this into account when making your website scannable as well as information-dense.

 Take a look at Spotify’s website.
 Simple and to the point.
-There is no question what kind of service they offer with their eye catching ‘Music for Everyone’ header.
-Not only that, notice their minimalist design with eye catching colors, fantastic use of white space, and calls to action that are hard to miss.
+There is no question what kind of service they offer with their eye-catching ‘Music for Everyone’ header.
+Not only that, notice their minimalist design with eye-catching colors, fantastic use of white space, and calls to action that are hard to miss.
 Notice specifically, how they use the brand’s green theme for the enticing ‘Get Spotify Free’ call to action button.
 These visual cues come together for a beautiful web design that is both intuitive while minimalist.